Home | The Boat | First Mate | Admiral | Guestbook

 In the meantime Thursday's Child, a Westsail32 with Bear and Drew aboard anchored and I pulled along side in their lee.
 Their engine had failed and without power they could not restart the Perkins-108.
 It was easy enough for me to raft up to their starboard side.
 Bear had plenty of fenders.

 He even gave me three -- two small ones for Algae and a larger one for Seaweed.
-I'd given one of my big ones away in January, then lost a second one.
+I had given one of my big ones away in January, then lost a second one.
 Oops.
-Out here buying fenders doesn't work with my budget.
+Out here buying fenders does not work with my budget.
 Though I have found a few (and passed them along) this was a real treat for me: to be on the receiving end is nice as can be.

 Bear's son Drew is quite the deck hand.
 He came aboard and visited while I ran a power cord from my boat to the WetSnail32.* In the meantime his dad (Bear) was in the holy place, aka engine room/bilge.
 Drew and I watched a DVD while Bear worked on his Thursday's Child.
 Popcorn was involved too.

 *WetSnail is a semi-true nickname for the Westsail32.
 They are big, beamy, heavy boats and stable too.
-However, they do tend to have a wet helm and don't go as fast as the sleeker, lighter weight Clorox bottles.
+However, they do tend to have a wet helm and do not go as fast as the sleeker, lighter weight Clorox bottles.
 Westsail's have circumnavigated and are well-regarded.
 Many have teak decks.

 He was pulling 20 amps an hour initially for his battery charger, then ten and finally down to two amps.
-Incoming I was seeing in the low teens (13 amps) so there wasn't much of a take down on my status though I did watch carefully, and when the sun started down I "pulled the plug" and shut down my inverter that had been providing power to Thursday's Child.
+Incoming I was seeing in the low teens (13 amps) so there was not much of a take down on my status though I did watch carefully.
+When the sun started down I "pulled the plug" and shut down my inverter that had been providing power to Thursday's Child.

 Alas, the engine on Thursday's Child did not start -- not even with a fully charged battery bank.
 About dusk I untied and drifted back from the fellows to anchor.
-We'd intended to get back together in the morning so I could retrieve my spare anchor light I'd let them borrow but that didn't happen.
+We had intended to get back together in the morning so I could retrieve my spare anchor light I had let them borrow but that did not happen.
 Winds and waves had picked up and getting close was not possible.

-Over the VHF we made arrangements for Bear to ship the portable anchor light to my daughter's house.
-I'd passed along a boat card so he had my information.
-And we parted -- he for points north and I was heading south.
+Over the VHF we made arrangements for Bear to ship my portable Davis anchor light to my daughter's house.
+I had passed along a boat card so he had my information.
+And we parted -- he for points north while I headed south.

 Have you ever run into someone in the middle of nowhere who needed assistance?